 - Is the image purely aesthetic?
 This could be borders, backgrounds, or small decorative images.
 For example, drawings of banana peels and eggshells beside a list of compostable foods would not require alt-text.

 - Is the image decorative but still serving a purpose?
-This could be the use of custom images for thematic breaks.
+This could be the use of custom images for context breaks.
 These images do not require descriptions, but do need special treatment.
 See: Technical Guidance & Code Samples: Decorative Images.

 - Will the image come up in conversations such as in a book club or discussion with friends?
 This could be cover images, or even author photos.
 If it prompts discussion, it needs alt-text.

 For help writing code, see: Technical Guidance & Code Samples: Decorative Images.

 Work from the general to the specific: provide an overview of the image before you describe specific details.
 A strategy we use is to break the image up into its component parts, and then organize them so that the description makes logical sense.

 For charts and graphs, we recommend providing an overview such as the type of visualization, the labels on the axes, and the number of lines, before getting into the details where you would describe the shape of particular lines or trends.